-The per capita income in Jackson in 2010 was $19,042, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,168 for a family of four.
+The per capita income in Jackson in 2018 was $23,176, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,704 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

-Jackson is a very ethnically-diverse city.
+Jackson is a somewhat ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jackson include Irish, German, Scottish, and African.
+Important ancestries of people in Jackson include English, Irish, German, African, and European.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.